Dr. Audrey Ervin

 Dr. Ervin was recently named to the Bucks County Courier Times “40 under 40” list, as well as the 2013 “99 Top Professors in Counseling, Psychology, and Therapy” list.

 Post Doctoral Fellowship, Center for Counseling and Student Development, University of Delaware

 Ph.D. in counseling psychology, University of Memphis (APA-accredited)

 B.S. in psychology (magna cum laude), East Stroudsburg University

 Dr. Allison Buskirk-Cohen

 Dr. Allison Buskirk-Cohen holds a doctorate in human development with a specialization in developmental sciences from the University of Maryland.
 Always fascinated by youth, Dr. Buskirk-Cohen has been researching the social lives of children and adolescents for several years.
 She is interested in how peer and family relationships impact adjustment, particularly during significant transitions.
 Dr. Buskirk-Cohen also has become interested in studying teaching and learning in higher education.
 She is an advocate of learner-centered education, in which the focus is on the process, and how both students and teachers contribute to the learning environment.
 Lastly, Dr. Buskirk-Cohen studies the impact of technology on our development.
 Often, her work focuses on technology use for educational purposes, but she also is interested in how technology use impacts our social relationships and intellectual development.
-At Delaware Valley College, Dr. Buskirk-Cohen proudly serves on several committees, and is active in student organizations.
+At Delaware Valley University, Dr. Buskirk-Cohen proudly serves on several committees, and is active in student organizations.
 Her work has been published in peer-reviewed journals and advanced textbooks, and presented at academic conferences around the world.